franks42/clj-surveyor/doc/design-document-v3.md

 | **User Personas** | One size fits all | Multiple views/lenses |
 | **AI Integration** | Not designed for it | LLM-friendly from day one |

-**Unique Value Proposition**: clj-surveyor is the only tool that combines runtime-first entity modeling, temporal awareness with confidence tracking, and queryable relationship graphs—making it ideal for both human developers and AI-augmented workflows.
+**Unique Value Proposition**: clj-surveyor is the only tool that combines runtime-first entity modeling, temporal awareness with confidence tracking, queryable relationship graphs, and **file-vs-REPL divergence detection**—making it ideal for both human developers and AI-augmented workflows.

+---

+## Key Innovations Summary

+### 1. **Runtime-First with Temporal Honesty**
+Most tools pretend perfect knowledge. clj-surveyor acknowledges imperfection, tracks staleness, and propagates confidence through every query.

+### 2. **FQN-Based True Dependencies**
+Distinguishes between `require` (convenience) and actual symbol usage (true dependencies), enabling accurate impact analysis.

+### 3. **Event-Driven Causality Tracking**
+Not just "what changed" but "what triggered this cascade of changes"—critical for temporal regression hunting.

+### 4. **File-as-Sequence Model** (NEW)
+Recognizes that files are ordered evaluations with side effects.
+Tracks eval order, detects REPL-vs-file divergence, identifies when "works in my REPL" won't survive reload.

+### 5. **Multiple Lenses on Same Graph**
+Different views (dependency, temporal, architectural, component) for different user personas—same entity data, different perspectives.

+### 6. **AI-Augmented Ready**
+Entity serialization designed for LLM consumption, positioning clj-surveyor as the "code understanding layer" for AI-powered development tools.

 ---